fbrusch/actam-2025/webaudio_exercises/analysis/README.md

 Build a simple visualizer that displays the frequency spectrum of an audio input.
 Too difficult?
 Stick to the time domain and display only the waveform, check here [an example](https://developer.mozilla.org/en-US/docs/Web/API/BaseAudioContext/createAnalyser)

-Make a new directory with your name like in the example folder my_name.

 ## Goals
 - Getting familiar with the createAnalyser() two main possibilities (extracting time and frequency domain data)
 - Set a main drawing function and practice with canvas variables (e.g resizing, filling, gradients) to design your visualizer